Skip to content

 Here is a basic idea of how runCatching {} can be used from Android ViewModel.

 Based on Kotlin standard lib doc, you can use runCatching { } in 2 different ways.
-I will focus on one of them, since the concept for other one is similar.
+I will focus on one of them, since the concept for the other one is similar.

 To handle a function that may throw an exception in coroutines or regular function use this: